chinni-03/chinni-03/README.md

 ###

-<p align="left">My name is Harshini and I'm a Graduate Software Developer, from Bangalore, India</p>
+<p align="left">My name is Harshini and I'm a Graduate Software Developer, based in Bangalore, India</p>

 ###